joshrands/adhoc-routing-framework/README.md

-# Ad hoc Network Routing Protocol Implementations
+# Ad-hoc Routing Framework for Hardware and Simulation

 ### NASA SmallSat Project - Colorado School of Mines